alihijjawi/Sports-Club-Management-System/README.md

-    ~ reserve different sports fields at the club arena with specific set times in the RESERVE page ~ you can write on a discussion forum in the DISCUSSIONS page ~ modify you account credentials in the ACCOUNT page
+    ~ reserve different sports fields at the club arena with specific set times in the RESERVE page ~ you can write on a discussion forum in the DISCUSSIONS page ~ modify you account credentials in the ACCOUNT page ~ generate feature reports from the website's databases in the REPORTS page